NCAS-CMS/cfdm/docs/_sources/tutorial.rst.txt

 latter.
-This is because the surface altitude netCDF variable in ``tas.nc`` does not have the "coordinates", "cell_measures" nor "grid_mapping" netCDF attributes that would link it to auxiliary coordinate, cell meausure and grid mapping netCDF variables.
+This is because the surface altitude netCDF variable in ``tas.nc`` does not have the "coordinates", "cell_measures" nor "grid_mapping" netCDF attributes that would link it to auxiliary coordinate, cell measure and grid mapping netCDF variables.

 .. _Copying: